 California Demand Letter Requirements: What to Include Before Filing Small Claims

-If someone owes you money in California and you're thinking about small claims court, there's one step you need to take first: send a demand letter.
+If someone owes you money in California and you're thinking about small claims court, there's one step to take first.
+Send a demand letter.

-California courts don't technically require a specific format for your demand letter.
-But they do expect you to show that you asked for payment before filing your case.
-Judges want to see that you made a reasonable effort to resolve things without dragging everyone into court.
+California courts don't require a specific format for your demand letter.
+But they do expect you to show that you asked for payment before filing.
+Judges want to see that you tried to resolve things without dragging everyone into court.

-Here's what you actually need to know about California demand letter requirements, what to include, and how to make yours count.
+Here's what you need to know about California demand letter requirements.
+What to include.
+And how to make yours count.

 Does California Require a Demand Letter Before Small Claims?